YashdalfTheGray/cluster-cleanup/README.md

 ### CLI

 Run `npm install --global cluster-cleanup` to install the CLI.
 Once installed, run `cluster-cleanup --help` to learn about all the options.
 This CLI interfaces with AWS so credentials are required.
-The CLI can use credentials already configured from AWS CLI, there are options to pass in an assume role ARN (and an external ID) or to use a profile.
+The CLI can use credentials already configured from AWS CLI, and there are options to pass in an assume role ARN (and an external ID) or to use a profile.

+You can also just pass in the credentials themselves.
+It is done this way to support multiple entrypoints for credentials, somewhat modeled after the AWS CLI/SDK behavior.

 ### Library usage